cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-external-table.md

 :   For general information about using a custom format, see "Loading and Unloading Data" in the *Cloudberry Database Administrator Guide*.

-DELIMITER
+**`DELIMITER`**

-:   Specifies a single ASCII character that separates columns within each row (line) of data.
+Specifies a single ASCII character that separates columns within each row (line) of data.
 The default is a tab character in `TEXT` mode, a comma in `CSV` mode.
 In `TEXT` mode for readable external tables, the delimiter can be set to `OFF` for special use cases in which unstructured data is loaded into a single-column table.

 :   For the `s3` protocol, the delimiter cannot be a newline character (`\n`) or a carriage return character (`\r`).

-NULL
+**`NULL`**

-:   Specifies the string that represents a `NULL` value.
+Specifies the string that represents a `NULL` value.
 The default is `\N` (backslash-N) in `TEXT` mode, and an empty value with no quotations in `CSV` mode.
 You might prefer an empty string even in `TEXT` mode for cases where you do not want to distinguish `NULL` values from empty strings.
 When using external and web tables, any data item that matches this string will be considered a `NULL` value.

 :   As an example for the `text` format, this `FORMAT` clause can be used to specify that the string of two single quotes (`''`) is a `NULL` value.